avtarsandhu/leva/README.md

 # Requirements

-Displays HTML Page as shown in portfolio.jpeg and for mbile in portfolio_grid.jpg
+Displays HTML Page as shown in portfolio.jpeg and grid version for viewport 0-767 pixels

 ## Installation